MAED (Education & Teaching) (EDT)

 EDT 601 Information and Communications 3 sem. hrs.

 This course provides an introduction to the roles of information and communication technologies in teaching and learning.
 Participants will evaluate software and study various techniques for integrating technology into the instructional process.
 The focus is on practical knowledge that will help educators develop an awareness of current and potential application of technology in education or training settings.
 5 hours of field experience required.
 Offered every spring and summer.

 EDT 602 Implementing Content Area Curr 3 sem. hrs.

 One of a teacher's responsibilities beyond classroom instruction is serving on curriculum committees.
 Yet curriculum study and curriculum construction are not included in most pre-service teacher education programs.
 Curriculum theory, theorists, methods of curriculum development, and features of curricular change processes are addressed.
-Offered every spring.
+Offered every fall and spring.

 EDT 603 Mentoring and Supervision 3 sem. hrs.